Argentine cake

-The Argentine cake, also known as Dolores cake or Argentine cake of Dolores, is a traditional cake from the city of Dolores, Buenos Aires, Argentina.
+The Argentine cake (Spanish: torta argentina), also known as Dolores cake (torta de Dolores) or Argentine cake of Dolores (torta argentina de Dolores), is a traditional cake from the city of Dolores, Buenos Aires, Argentina.
 It is made of multiple layers of crepes, dulce de leche filling and topped with lemon icing.
+It was declared an Intangible Cultural Heritage of the Nation.